gilascale/gila/README.md

 ### Bugs

+- a method with the name of another function (i.e. len) will crash
 - fix the define vs assign issue at the moment, at the moment they are the same thing
 - creating 2 long lists causes the first list to be an element of the second